Business Support Officer

 - Able to contribute effectively to a team and form good working relationships with teaching and professional services staff at all levels

-- Highly organised and able to balance competing priorities under pressure (Flexible and able to respond positively to changing priorities)
+- Flexible and able to respond positively to changing priorities

-- Ability to comprehend complex situations clearly, and deploy judgement to solve problems and constantly review processes and propose improvements
+- Ability to constantly review processes and propose improvements